MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/concepts-async-operations.md

 These "state changes" are asynchronous notifications of events from the PlayFab Party library.
 These notifications are queued internally and the title processes them by calling [PartyManager::StartProcessingStateChanges()](reference/classes/PartyManager/methods/partymanager_startprocessingstatechanges.md).
-**StartProcessingStateChanges()** will return all queued state changes as a list which the title can iterate through and process individually.
-Each state change has a *PartyStateChange::stateChangeType* field which can be inspected to determine which specific state change the title is being notified about.
+**StartProcessingStateChanges()** will return all queued state changes as a list that the title can iterate through and process individually.
+Each state change has a *PartyStateChange::stateChangeType* field that can be inspected to determine which specific state change the title is being notified about.
 Once the title knows which state change they have been given, they can cast the generic **PartyStateChange** struct to a more specific type of state change struct to inspect that event's specific data.